The cyclic logic of paradox

 The order, “Do not follow my order”, is also a paradox.

-(1) Try to follow the order.
+(1) Follow the order.

-(2) “Do not follow my order”.
+(2) Following “Do not follow my order” means you do not follow the order.

-(4) “Do not follow my order”.
+(4) Not following “Do not follow my order” means you follow the order.

-(3) Try not to follow the order.
+(3) Do not follow the order.

 Paradox: I want you to want to study